AxelEriksson0/self-hosted-infrastructure/wordpress/README.md

 # Wordpress

-You can use the `docker-compose.yaml` to get a Wordpress up and running with HTTPS.
-Make sure to update the URL value in the file.
+The `docker-compose.yml` is configured to get a Wordpress site up and running with automatic SSL server certificate via linuxserver/swag.
+Make sure the URL value is correct and pointing to this server.

+If you have no URL you have to comment out the swag configuration and add a port to the wordpress config.

 ```
 docker compose up